 EXAMPLE: Luther invents a bicycle gear with a new shape.
 After Luther files the patent application, his research shows that the gear works much more quietly if it’s made of a certain alloy.
 Luther wants to add a few dependent claims specifically to cover a gear made of the alloy.
 The solution: file a CIP describing the alloy in the specification and add a few dependent claims that recite that the gear is made of the alloy.
 To avoid any possibility of double patenting, Luther abandons the parent application or files a terminal disclaimer, a statement that both patents will terminate on the date when the first patent ends.

 When a CIP is filed, the parent application is usually allowed to go abandoned because if the claims in the CIP and parent application are similar, one or both of the resulting patents can be held invalid under a principle known as double patenting.
 If the claims are different, both applications can proceed.

-An applicant who believes that the examiner’s final office action is wrong can appeal to the Board of Appeals and Patent Interferences (BAPI), a tribunal of PTO judges.
-In addition to filing written arguments, an oral hearing can be requested during which oral statements can be provided for 20 minutes.
+An applicant who believes that the examiner’s final office action is wrong can appeal to the Patent Trial and Appeal Board (PTAB), a tribunal of PTO judges.
+In addition to filing written arguments, you can request an oral hearing, during which oral statements can be provided for 20 minutes.

-In cases where unfair or illegal treatment is alleged, the Commissioner of Patents and Trademarks has the power to overrule almost anyone in the PTO except the BAPI.
+In cases where unfair or illegal treatment is alleged, the Commissioner of Patents and Trademarks has the power to overrule almost anyone in the PTO except the PTAB.
 For example, if someone in the PTO’s application branch decides that an application is not entitled to a certain filing date, the applicant can petition the Commissioner to overrule this decision.

-If a response to the final office action is not filed within the three-month period, the PTO mails a Notice of Abandonment and the application process is officially over.
-Some applicants decide to abandon an application but also want to prevent anyone else from getting a valid patent on the same invention.
+If the applicant files no response to the final office action within the required three-month period, the PTO will mail a Notice of Abandonment and the application process will be officially over.
+Some applicants decide to abandon an application, but also want to prevent anyone else from getting a valid patent on the same invention.